HKO-WHL-Sums-Rockets-Cougars

 |_

 Referees — Brayden Arcand, Fraser Lawrence.
-Linesmen — Kevin Crowell, Deion Foster.
+Linesmen — Deion Foster, Anthony Maletta.